aloosefish/secret_santa_py/README.md

 ## TODO before making public repo, adding to LinkedIn Projects, etc
-* check for keys or credentials
-* add a license to repo (https://choosealicense.com/) as LICENSE file with full text of license.
-This might be done automatically by poetry

 * run `poetry build` (or something else) to build distribution archives
 * update `run_tests.yml` to include package?
 * get line by line test coverage. get coverage to 100%